Reef was born June 17, 2016, at Barton Memorial Hospital, after almost two years

 Developmental on June 11, 2019, right before his third birthday, and

 Speech on September 12, 2019!!
-He even starts kindergarten this fall.
+He even finished kindergarten this spring.

 He's our very own poster child for early intervention services and couldn't